Dr Floor Christie-de Jong

 I won the ‘Outstanding Contribution by a Faculty Member’ 2014 award, Online Master of Public Health, University of Liverpool

 - Christie-deJong F, Morris S, Reilly S. Knowledge, attitude and practice concerning cervical cancer screening among female Filipino migrant workers: preliminary findings from a web-based mixed-methods approach.
 In: Mixed Methods International Research Association (MMIRA) Conference.
-2016, University of Durham.
+2016, Durham, UK.

 - McNeely S, Christie-deJong F. Somali refugees' perspectives regarding FGM/C in the US.
 International Journal for Migration, Health and Social Care 2016, 12(3), 157-169.